 Treating Side Effects

 - Mouth care is very important.
-Your mouth care should consist of regular, gentle cleaning of your teeth or dentures and rinsing your mouth with a mixture of 1/2 teaspoon of salt in 8 ounces of water or 1/2 teaspoon of sodium bicarbonate (baking soda) in 8 ounces of water.
+Your mouth care should consist of routine, gentle cleaning of your teeth or dentures and rinsing your mouth with a mixture of 1/2 teaspoon of salt in 8 ounces of water or 1/2 teaspoon of baking soda in 8 ounces of water.
 This should be done at least after every meal and at bedtime.

-- Use sunscreen with SPF 30 or higher when you are outdoors even for a short time.
+- Wear dark sunglasses and use sunscreen with SPF 30 or higher when you are outdoors even for a short time.

 - Cover up when you are out in the sun.
 Wear wide-brimmed hats, long-sleeved shirts, and pants.
 Keep your neck, chest, and back covered.